 - Program delivery costs to implement and administer these new programs

-- Increase child care spaces
+- Increases child care spaces

-- Support the early years workforce
+- Supports early years workers

-What this means for families:
+What this means for families

 For licensed child care service providers - apply

-- The funding policy and plan of the new system were approved by City Council on June 22.
+- The funding policy and plan of the new system were approved by City Council on June 22, 2022.
 The development of the funding policy and plan was supported by the Child Care and Early Years System Planning Advisory Group, Table Francophone, and Indigenous Early Years Circle.
 Wage enhancement funding will be available for eligible Registered Early Childhood Educators employed in 2022 and for professional learning opportunities.

 Existing child care programs and prospective child care service providers can visit the Ministry of Education website for information on how to set up a licensed child care program.